rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch05-control-statements-part-2-logical-operators.md

 ##### Format specifier `%20s`

-- a field width of 20
+- A field width of 20

-- right justified in the field by default
+- Right justified in the field by default

-- more characters than the field width
+- More characters than the field width

-    - the field width would be extended to the right to accommodate the entire value
+    - The field width would be extended to the right to accommodate the entire value

 ##### Format specifier `%-20s`

-- left justified by minus sign formatting flag
+- Left justified by minus sign formatting flag

 ##### Calling a `static` method